When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Free Coding Websites and Programs for Kids

-You don’t have to pay anything for an excellent introduction to coding.
-I have found and tested 10 excellent free coding for kids websites.
-These are brilliant for introducing your child to coding and enhancing their skills.
+You do not have to open your wallet to get a world-class education in programming.
+I have found and tested 10 excellent free coding websites for kids.
+These are brilliant for introducing your child to the concepts of logic and loops without any financial commitment.

 1. Scratch